 “For the moment, let us just look at the etheric body ...
 [B]ecause our etheric bodies differ in their constitution, composition, and structure in the cosmos, there would have to be seven groups of human beings ...
 [T]his difference is connected with the racial diversities on the earth.
 Basically, because of this difference in etheric bodies, the several races can always be reduced to the number seven.”

 The different races should have appeared on Earth not all at once but consecutively, Steiner says.
+(Steiner enumerates various historical ages he says humanity has passed through, extending from ages or periods we experienced on Atlantis to the ages we have experienced since the sinking of Atlantis.)

 “[I]f everything had gone a certain way (we shall see directly in what way), the seven-colored etheric body [i.e., the seven kinds of etheric bodies] would have brought about diversities in our physical form, but successively, one after the other.
 Thus, the etheric body would have created one form of human being in the fifth period of Atlantis, a second in the sixth period of Atlantis, a third in the seventh, a fourth in the first post-Atlantean period, a fifth in the second post-Atlantean period, a sixth in the third, and a seventh in the fourth post-Atlantean period, that is, in the Greco-Roman time.